Education, health and care plans (EHCPs) can help some children and young people.

 Most children and young people will have their needs met without one, and will be able to access lots of support without an EHCP.

-The purpose of an Education, Health and Care Plan is to:
+The purpose of an education, health and care (EHC) plan is to:

 - make special educational provision to meet the special educational needs of the child or young person

 - secure the best possible outcomes for them across education, health and social care

 - prepare them for adulthood as they get older.